 Huthwaite heights viewed some glowing northerly skylines glimpsing Sheffield's fate.
 Two Huthwaite doctor brothers were training when devastation rained down on Coventry, recounted by their father.
 Huthwaite only ever got shook once by a few inexplicably dropped bombs.
 They harmlessly exploded near pit railways at Fulwood Cutting.
 Bigger scare came at New Street School when a child proudly presented classmates an unexploded incendiary bomb.
 Apparently, one of several innocently carried trophies brought from Coventry by evacuee children, as found stashed among old Common Road terraces where my great grandmother helped house some of those city victims.

 Sutton railway stations welcomed arrival of well over a thousand evacuee children.
 As well as the Birmingham blitz, threat of 1940 Nazi invasion gave reason for evacuating one Essex school.
 A three year old Frances Clamp joined her elder sisters school mates safely removed from St Mary's C of E Primary, Southend on Sea.
 Frances remembers happily staying with Mr & Mrs 'B' in Common Road cottages before joined by mother and grandmother.
-Mrs Coupe accommodated her family in large rooms at The Orchards.
+Mrs Coupe next accommodated family in large rooms at The Orchards.

 Retaining first war addressed use for a Huthwaite Drill Hall, the New Hucknall Colliery Institute on Newcastle Street again became our village centre for billeting and basic training of raw recruits.
 One soldier from Birmingham is found sharing training experience in Huthwaite.
 Retelling his enrolment shows just how broadly The Sherwood Foresters filled their Notts. and Derbys. regiments.
 Additional billeting became needed to accommodate trainee soldiers.
 Armed troops also sharing rooms in homes among Ashfield Road.
 The old National School was much utilised, while commandeering more room at the Sutton Road Methodist Chapel.